dportik/dadi_pipeline/README.md

 ### Example 2

 It is a good idea to include the labels of the parameters so they can get written to the output file, otherwise you'll have to go back to the model each time you wanted to see their order.
+Notice that the optional arguments require using the = sign to assign a variable or value to the argument.

     prefix = "V2"
     pts = [50,60,70]